Negative words in Spanish, and more specifically, negative sentences in Spanish don’t quite sound right in English.

-And, to see how strange it can get, I’ll show you how the Spanish translation of the word ‘some’ in phrases such as ‘some money’ or ‘some bread’ is quite different to English.
+And, to see how strange it can get, I’ll show you how the translation of the word ‘some’ in Spanish in phrases such as ‘some money’ or ‘some bread’ is quite different from English.

 In this article, you’ll learn everything you need to know about negative sentences in Spanish including how to use Spanish negatives pairs, plurals, how to ask questions, and how you need to carefully deal with mass and count nouns.

 The main affirmative and negative words in Spanish: A quick reference

 When you think about negation in Spanish, you’ll first need to decide whether you need to use one of the Spanish words below.

-If you need to use ‘something’, ‘somebody’, ‘some’, ‘any’, ‘always’, or ‘also’ in a Spanish sentence or the negative equivalent, you’ll need work with one of the below Spanish negative pairs.
+If you need to use ‘something’, ‘somebody’, ‘some’, ‘any’, ‘always’, or ‘also’ in a Spanish sentence or the negative equivalent, you’ll need to work with one of the below Spanish negative pairs.

 For each negative pair, there is a positive word in the left column with an associated negative word in the right column.
 You’ll have to flip between the words in each pair as you go between positive and negative sentences in Spanish.